xx299x/DrissionPagePlus/README.en.md

 Parameter Description:

-- on_off: bool  -  Whether to enable the disable JS mode
+- on_off: bool-whether to enable or disable JS mode

+- ini_path: str-ini file path, if it is None, save to the default ini file

 Returns: None